facebook/react-native-website/docs/performance.md

 }
 ```

-Even without unbundling inline requires can lead to startup time improvements, because the code within VeryExpensive.js will only execute once it is required for the first time.
+Even without the RAM format, inline requires can lead to startup time improvements, because the code within VeryExpensive.js will only execute once it is required for the first time.

-### Enable Unbundling
+### Enable the RAM format

-On iOS unbundling will create a single indexed file that react native will load one module at a time.
+On iOS using the RAM format will create a single indexed file that react native will load one module at a time.
 On Android, by default it will create a set of files for each module.
 You can force Android to create a single file, like iOS, but using multiple files can be more performant and requires less memory.

-Enable unbundling in Xcode by editing the build phase "Bundle React Native code and images".
-Before `../node_modules/react-native/packager/react-native-xcode.sh` add `export BUNDLE_COMMAND="unbundle"`:
+Enable the RAM format in Xcode by editing the build phase "Bundle React Native code and images".
+Before `../node_modules/react-native/packager/react-native-xcode.sh` add `export BUNDLE_COMMAND="ram-bundle"`:

 ```
-export BUNDLE_COMMAND="unbundle"
+export BUNDLE_COMMAND="ram-bundle"
 export NODE_BINARY=node
 ../node_modules/react-native/packager/react-native-xcode.sh
 ```

-On Android enable unbundling by editing your android/app/build.gradle file.
+On Android enable the RAM format by editing your `android/app/build.gradle` file.
 Before the line `apply from: "../../node_modules/react-native/react.gradle"` add or amend the `project.ext.react` block:

 ```
 project.ext.react = [
-  bundleCommand: "unbundle",
+  bundleCommand: "ram-bundle",
 ]
 ```